-In my last post, I argued that technical writers should think of themselves as artists who should create the most beautiful documents they can.
+In my last post, I argued that technical writers ought to think of themselves as artists who should create the most beautiful documents they can.
 A few writers responded with some gentle pushback.
 The conversation is on LinkedIn, but here’s a summary:

 - Steve Bain said that some technical writers literally are artists in their spare time, and that the most talented tech writers are the ones who find ways to make their dry documentation “engaging and compelling.”
 I replied that competency in fine art doesn’t mean you will be able to create well-designed technical documents—the ends of each practice are very different, to say nothing of the tools used to carry them out, or the criteria used to judge them.
 Still, I do agree with Steve that doing fine art can hone your taste in what is beautiful.
-The question is … well, there are at least two questions: (1) How does one apply one’s taste in fine art to creating beautiful documents?
-Transferring your skill from one to the other is by no means automatic.
+The question is … well, there are at least two questions: (1) How does one transfer one’s taste in fine art to creating beautiful documents?
 (2) What makes documentation “engaging and compelling”?
 What do these qualities mean, specifically, in the context of technical writing?
 I have some ideas, and I hope to write about them sometime on this blog.

 - Erwin Timmerman emphasized that beauty should not interfere with the function of documentation.
 I concurred but contended that beauty in technical writing ought to encompass more than visual design.
 There is beauty in clarity, simplicity, order, consistency, and symmetry—all of which are core elements of functional documentation.
 In fact, a technical document is beautiful precisely when it doesn’t distract readers but enables them to do what they need to do, as seamlessly as possible—which is to say, a document that accounts for the fact that readers are rational and emotional creatures who prefer beautiful things over ugly things.